 Surfer SEO rounds out the list because it marries keyword clustering with on-page optimization in one slick interface.
 Instead of a stand-alone topic cluster tool, Surfer bakes its "Content Planner" and "Grow Flow" modules directly into the same dashboard you already use for content scoring.

 The Content Planner reverse-engineers top-ranking pages, then groups semantically related terms into page-level clusters.
 Grow Flow builds on that by sending you weekly briefs that highlight missing subtopics, internal-link opportunities, and quick-win keywords, essentially a living cluster roadmap.
+For content teams that already use Surfer's editor, the clustering workflow feels native rather than bolted on.

 Each cluster links straight into Surfer's Content Editor, pre-loading NLP terms, word-count targets, and SERP examples so writers can hit relevance goals while drafting.
+This tight loop between clustering and writing makes Surfer one of the strongest AI SEO content workflow tools with keyword clustering and topical maps baked into a single interface.

 Grow Flow's basic recommendations are free for small sites (<100 pages).
 Full Content Planner access lives in the Pro plan, starting at $119 per month.